 Jannie K. Lau

-From October 2012 until her retirement in December 2019, Ms. Lau was the Executive Vice President, Chief Legal Officer, General Counsel and Corporate Secretary of InterDigital, Inc., an S&P 400® multinational technology company (NASDAQ: IDCC).
-Reporting to the President and Chief Executive Officer, Ms. Lau managed the company’s legal and government affairs functions, including a worldwide team of over 100 employees, and advised the Board of Directors on legal, governance and compliance matters.
-During the 2016 U.S. Presidential campaign, she also served as a technology and innovation policy advisor to Democratic nominee Hillary Clinton.
+From October 2012 until her retirement in December 2019, Ms. Lau was the Executive Vice President, Chief Legal Officer, General Counsel, and Corporate Secretary of InterDigital, Inc., then an S&P 400® multinational mobile and video technology company (NASDAQ: IDCC).
+Reporting to the President and Chief Executive Officer, she managed the company’s global legal and government affairs functions, including a worldwide team of over 100 legal and public affairs professionals.

 Ms. Lau is an honors graduate of the University of Pennsylvania Law School and earned a Bachelor of Arts in English and Comparative Literature from Columbia College of Columbia University.
-She lives in Villanova, Pennsylvania, with her husband, Todd C. Longsworth, and their two children.
+She and her husband, Todd C. Longsworth, live in Villanova, Pennsylvania, with their two children.